amitsarkar007/ZenTok/README.md

 # ZenTok

-A modern, minimalist social media platform focused on mindful content sharing and meaningful connections.
+A modern, minimalist web application that displays inspirational quotes from ZenQuotes API.

 ## Overview

-ZenTok is a web-based social media platform that encourages mindful content creation and consumption.
-It provides a clean, distraction-free interface for users to share and engage with content that matters.
+ZenTok is a web-based application that fetches and displays inspirational quotes from the ZenQuotes API.
+It provides a clean, distraction-free interface for users to read and reflect on meaningful quotes.

 ## Features

 - Clean, minimalist user interface
-- Focus on meaningful content sharing
+- Random inspirational quotes
+- Author attribution
-- Distraction-free browsing experience
+- Distraction-free reading experience
 - Modern and responsive design
 - SVG-based assets for crisp visuals